We’re Expecting You.

 (Intimacy Idiot, High Maintenance)

-The hilarious Issac Oliver returns to San Diego after last appearing
+The hilarious Isaac Oliver returns to San Diego after last appearing

-here in December for Issac Oliver’s Lonely Christmas.
+here in December for Isaac Oliver’s Lonely Christmas.

 Event Co-Chairs: Paula Herring, Jerry Buckley